metauni/metauni.github.io/index.md

 * 21/11/2021 - Personal whiteboards now support VR, and board subscriptions ([demo](https://youtu.be/brNGewzskBY)).
 * 2/12/2021 - Server prioritisation by BenSBk (allows groups to travel together during events through teleports).

-Music in the Rising Sea node:
+Music in the Rising Sea:

 * "Pop with Toys" by Lucas Cantor - in our [event video](https://youtu.be/xNqGxgiP0Cc) and on the audio plinth near the knot.
 * "Forgotten Sacrifice" by Lucas Cantor - in the Cave of Forgotten Sacrifice